 “Soils are so much better now,” explains Mr Barlow.
 “The 12-inch bands between rows have held the moisture well, particularly this year.”

 When delivered, it was fitted with press wheels at the rear.
 In the second year, Mr Barlow replaced these with paddles.
-“With the change we also had to alter the depth wheel to be able to drill wheat seed shallow enough.”
+“With the change, Claydon altered the depth wheel to enable wheat seed to be drilled shallow enough,” he says.
 The bean attachment has proved particularly successful, he adds.

 Reducing compaction on the 800 acres is a priority.
 All grain trailers are dropped at the headland and straw trailers are kept to tramlines wherever possible.